innovate-invent/innovate-invent.github.io/_posts/2021-08-23-ssg-templates.md

 occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
 ```

 Notice that the date is stored in the file name and can be extracted by the SSG.
-A common front-matter field, the '
+A common front-matter field, the 'slug',
-slug', is also stored in the file name.
+is also stored in the file name.
 This file naming scheme allows sorting by date, and deduplicating information
 between the file name and front-matter.

-## Navigation
+## The Navigation Menu

 The issue found in many if not most themes/templates encountered is with how they manage the navigation configuration.
 There is no reason that the navigation bar configuration should be stored in a central location, that needs to be